CQCL/hugr/specification/hugr.md

 Function signatures are made up of *rows* (\#), which consist of an arbitrary number of SimpleTypes, plus a resource spec.

+The `USize` type represents 64-bit unsigned integers.

-ClassicTypes such as `int<N>` (where `N` is the bit-width) are fixed-size, as is Qubit.
+ClassicTypes such as `USize` are fixed-size, as is Qubit.
 `Sum` is a disjoint union tagged by unsigned int; `Tuple`s have statically-known number and type of elements, as does `Array<N>` (where N is a static constant).
 These types are also fixed-size if their components are.

-For integer types, the width is provided in the type, and signedness is left unspecified to be interpreted by operations.
-The width is allowed to be 2^i for i in the range [0,7], so the allowed integer types are [I1, I2, I4, ... , I128].

 Container types are defined in terms of statically-known element types.
 Besides `Array<N>`, `Sum` and `Tuple`, these also include the variable-sized